Haslingden Grane: Reservoirs and depopulation

 The valley now contains three reservoirs: (west to east) Calf Hey Reservoir, constructed 1860; Ogden Reservoir, 1912; and Holden Wood Reservoir, 1842.
 The construction of Ogden Reservoir to provide a reliable water supply to the rapidly expanding industrial populations by the Bury & District Joint Water Board in 1900, which required the purchase of land, mills and homes began the virtual depopulation of the village.
-At first, despite the village being deserted, St. Stephens Church remained in use.
+At first, despite the village being deserted, St. Stephen's Church remained in use.
 In 1925 it was decided to move the church stone by stone to Three Lanes End on the outskirts of Haslingden, where a temporary church had already been erected.
 Most of the community had moved to Haslingden, and in March 1926, a crowd of 400 attended the stone-laying for the new site of the church.

 Grane today

 The Grane area with its moorland scenery has made it a popular place for walking.
 There is an information centre, parking and cafe at Clough Head, from which several walking routes radiate.
 Remains of some buildings in the area can still be seen, including a small graveyard.
 The walk around Ogden Reservoir is particularly popular, with a dedicated car-park, a surfaced path and information boards explaining the existing ruins.
 One example of this is the ruined Hartley House, about three hundred yards west of the village, and on the circular footpath.
 A 1798 survey indicates that it was made up of two farmhouses and four cottages.
 Three of the cottages were occupied by weavers.
 The farm had about 40 acres of land, which included 30 acres of pasture, six acres of meadow, three acres of woodland, and one and a half acres of arable land.
 By 1827 there were four farms at Hartley House along with six other dwellings.
 Space had been made to accommodate weaving by adding loom shops to two of the farmhouses.

 Jamestone Quarry, below Clough Head, is tightly secured, but still draws young people to it in the summer, to swim in its water despite this being dangerous.
 Troy Quarry, nearby, is popular with climbers and has been used as a location for the filming of Peaky Blinders.

-St. Stephens Church is now a Grade II listed building, and the home of Holden Wood Antiques, with a cafe and large antique shopping area.
+St. Stephen's Church is now a Grade II listed building, and the home of Holden Wood Antiques, with a cafe and large antique shopping area.